openmindculture/react-dataviz-demo/README.md

 You absolutely should use Recharts with TypeScript if you're building a React application where type safety, maintainability, and developer experience are important.
 Recharts provides its own type definitions, no need to install a separate types package.
 Your IDE will provide correct autocompletion for ReCharts components.

 #### ReCharts vs. HighCharts

+Recharts and Highcharts follow completely different approaches concerning their syntax and API, driven by their fundamental design philosophies.
+They are not compatible in terms of direct code reuse or API patterns.

 ReCharts components are simple, declarative, and highly composable, allowing you to mix and match different chart elements easily to create custom visualizations.